Search

 How to Make Pumpkin Baked Oatmeal

 One of the reasons I love making baked oatmeal is that the prep is so incredibly simple!
-You just mix the dry ingredients (oats, spices, baking powder, salt) and the wet ingredients (pumpkin, milk, flax egg, and oil) in two different bowls and then combine.
-Transfer the mixture to a greased baking dish and enjoy the wonderful smells that permeate your kitchen as this pumpkin baked oatmeal bakes.
-Seriously, I wish I could make that scent into a candle!
+First, you mix the dry ingredients (oats, spices, baking powder, salt) and the wet ingredients (pumpkin, milk, flax egg, and oil) in two different bowls and then combine.

 To serve, I like adding a splash of milk and a drizzle of maple syrup.
 You could also add some nut butter (almond butter would be great).